 FastPay will oversee the process and provide clear, up-to-date information about who has paid what and when.
 With many complicated processes now automated, the danger of human error will decrease and tiresome admin work will be a thing of the past.

-Payment tech allows you to easily integrate your accounting software, including platforms such as Xero, with your bureau’s.
+Payment tech allows you to easily integrate your accounting software, including platforms such as Xero and Sage, with your bureau’s.
 This hassle-free automation means automatic reconciliation and effortless streamlining at your fingertips.

 Rich in functionality, embracing this technology opens up a whole world of digital possibilities.
 All transactions flow seamlessly within the system, increasing payment efficiency, saving admin and giving you a real-time cash overview.